jompero/grid-editor/README.md

 ## Tests

 Some tests are present on both backend and client.
-End 2 end tests were written in Cypress before the React Warning that I have not been able to isolate hence no further Cypress teste have been written.
+End 2 end tests were written in Cypress before the React Warning that I have not been able to isolate hence no further Cypress tests have been written.
+Cypress tests are also ignored on the CI/CD pipeline.

 To run the client tests: